Schools, colleges, varsities to remain closed till 23rd

 "Exams of 9, 10, 11 and 12, which were supposed to begin from the end of May, have been delayed further," the minister said.
 "No board exams will be held till mid-June (June 15)."

-Mehmood added that another meeting of the NCOC will decide in the third week of May whether these exams will be postponed further or not.
-“If exams take place after June 15, they may continue in July and even August,” the minister said.
-The NCOC has also announced comprehensive “stay home, stay safe” guidelines from May 8-16 May to curb the spread of the virus.
+Mehmood added that another meeting of the NCOC will decide in the third week of May whether these exams will be postponed further or n "If exams take place after June 15, they may continue in July and even August," the minister said.

-Chand raat bazaars, shopping malls, public places, and recreational spots will remain closed from May 8-16.